welaika/wordless-extender/README.md

 *Wordless Extender* (WLE from now on) is a starting point for every Wordless theme.
 Let's take a look in depth.

-### Plugin Manager

-Never change a winning team!
-These are our _starred_ plugins; with these we cover the 90% of our developing needs.
-You'll have a control panel inside WLE to list, enable, disable and upgrade plugins from the collection; never search that useful plugin crawling the WP.org repo and have team kickstart projects with always the same plugin set.

 ### Config Constants

 Manage WP constants (stored in your wp-config.php) directly within the WP backend.